2015-16 Annual Report (Text version)

 If you would like to comment on a report, please complete the online enquiry form located on our website.

 QTC is committed to providing accessible services to Queensland residents from culturally and linguistically diverse backgrounds.
-If you have difficulty understanding this report, please contact QTC’s Corporate Affairs group on +61 7 3842 4685 and we will arrange for an interpreter to assist you.
+If you have difficulty understanding this report, please contact QTC’s reception on +61 7 3842 4600 and we will arrange for an interpreter to assist you.

 Information for institutional investors